 The named defendants include Thomas Cook, in his capacity as the Delaware Secretary of Finance; David M. Gregor, in his capacity as the Delaware State Escheator; and Michelle M. Whitaker, in her capacity as the Delaware Abandoned Property Audit Manager.

 The plaintiff companies are seeking a declaratory judgment, and preliminary and permanent injunctions.

 The lawsuit challenges provisions of Delaware’s escheat law, which authorizes the state escheator -- in this case, Gregor -- to claim unclaimed property and to conduct examinations of companies’ books and records.

 The companies contend the law violates and is preempted by federal common law, and violates the Fourth Amendment of the U.S. Constitution.

 “Defendants have been conducting an examination of records to determine Plaintiffs’ compliance with the DUPL (escheat law) for more than three years through their designated agent, a contingent fee contract auditor Kelmar Associates LLC, even though Delaware regulations say an audit should take only two years, and they seek to examine records concerning property with respect to which Delaware lacks standing to claim under federal common law ‘priority rules’ established by the United States Supreme Court in Texas v.
 New Jersey, Pennsylvania v.
 New York and Delaware v.
-New York, which preempt state escheat laws,” according to the companies’
+New York, which preempt state escheat laws,” according to the companies’ 26-page complaint.

 The plaintiffs argue the defendants have relied on the escheat law by authorizing Kelmar to issue an information document request, or IDR, to obtain “voluminous, over broad and irrelevant” information and documents from the companies, including documents concerning property under the jurisdiction of other states, including gift cards, gift certificates and merchandise credits issued by NACCS.